sqrtxander/bgstats-wrapped/README.md

 ```-year <year>```

-the year for the data you want to generate the wrapped from, default is the current year
+the year for the data you want to generate the wrapped from.
+Leave out for all time.

 ```-p <path>```